The 25th Annual Putnam County Spelling Bee: Directed by Valerie Longshore-Sargent

 Winner of the 2013 Tony Award® for Best Play

 "Vanya and Sonia and Masha and Spike" is one of the most lauded and beloved Broadway plays of recent years.
 Vanya and his adopted sister Sonia live a quiet life in the Pennsylvania farmhouse where they grew up, but their peace is disturbed when their movie star sister Masha returns unannounced with her twenty-something boy toy, Spike.
 A weekend of rivalry, regret, and raucousness begins.

-Alice In Wonderland: Directed by Amy McDow and Avery Jones
+The Last Queen of Wonderland: Directed by Amy McDow

 Written by Neil Simon